-Using Rational QualityArchitect, you can verify return values, the values of input/output parameters, and side effects -- that is, how the behavior of the component-under-test affects the component itself as well as other objects.
+Using Rational QualityArchitect, you can verify return values, the values of input/output parameters, and side effects - that is, how the behavior of the component-under-test affects the component itself as well as other objects.
 For example, in a banking application, you might want to verify that a component correctly calculates a monthly mortgage payment for a given set of inputs such as loan amount, interest rate, and life of loan.

-You establish verification points in your test scripts in either of these ways:
+You establish verification points in your test scripts in either of the following ways:

-• By using the interfaces described in Database Verification Point Reference on page 115.
-These are the interfaces you typically use when recording or writing scripts for testing COM/DCOM interaction with a database.
+• The interfaces described in Database Verification Point Reference on page 133.
+You typically use these are the interfaces when recording or writing scripts for testing COM/DCOM interaction with a database.

-• To perform any other type of automated verification, a new verification point type must be implemented.
-For example, if you want to verify the properties of an object, classes that capture, encapsulate, and compare the object's properties must first be implemented.
-A verification point implementer implements verification point classes based on the abstract verification point interfaces described in Verification Point Framework Reference on page 125.
+To perform any other type of automated verification, implement a new verification point type.
+For example, if you want to verify the properties of an object, you must first implement classes that capture, encapsulate, and compare the object's properties.
+A verification point implementer implements verification point classes based on the abstract verification point interfaces described in Chapter 7, Verification Point Framework Reference.